 Progress of the ADSRP work

 The ADRSP is currently in the environmental (CEQA) process phase and the Notice of Preparation and the Initial Study documents have been released (posted below).
 The planning studies have been completed with the release of the Planning Study Report.
 The design phase has started with geotechnical, geological and other investigation work.
-The construction work for the ADSRP is planned to start in Summer 2017, with the pumping of water from Anderson Reservoir to the water district’s ground water recharge ponds and Rinconada Water Treatment, Santa Teresa Water Treatment and Penitencia Water Treatment plants reservoirs to allow for the construction work to proceed.
+The construction work for the ADSRP is planned to start in 2017, with the pumping of water from Anderson Reservoir to the water district’s ground water recharge ponds and Rinconada Water Treatment, Santa Teresa Water Treatment and Penitencia Water Treatment plants reservoirs to allow for the construction work to proceed.